johs9000/nuke/Gizmos/jm_almostPhysicalSunAndSky_v003/README.md

 # jm_almostPhysicalSunAndSky
 Generates an adjustable and animatable sun and sky background plate.
-Inspired by the physical sky implementation in 3D renders like Arnold
+Inspired by the physical sky implementation in 3D renders like Arnold.

 The gizmo outputs a sun and sky background plate or each element isolated.
-It can also output a spherical 3D scene or a 3D light
+It can also output a spherical 3D scene or a 3D light.

 There are built in controls for sun and sky control, simple color correcting and perspective adjustments for quick and easy use.